 Regardless of Galerius’ faith or change of faith at his time of death, the Rotunda of Galerius was converted into a Christian church in the late 4th century.
 It was then named Agios Georgios or Saint George Church.
 I’m not sure what it looked like then, but I’m sure you can tell that the Rotunda looks like something else.
 Yes, the Turks conquered Thessaloniki and after leaving it alone for 100 years or so, decided to turn it into a mosque.
 Fortunately, the Byzantine mosaics were just painted over and not hacked off.
 When the Greeks regained their independence, they simply removed the paint and restored the underlying murals.
 Tell-tale signs of the former mosque are still evident.
 Unfortunately, we didn’t get to see the inside on our visit to the Rotunda.
 The place was closed for maintenance and reconstruction.

 With all the hectic traffic, the noise and the crowds, I was beginning to miss the pure mountain air at Meteora and Mt Olympus.
-Then, Thessaloniki’s ultimate charm unfurled.
-A golden sunset.
+Then, Thessaloniki’s ultimate charm unfurled – a golden sunset.
 It arrests your sense of sight and in that spellbinding moment, mesmerises you and leaves you oblivious to the noise, the crowds and the traffic.
-We walked the length of the waterfront once more, taking in the sight till our hunger pangs sent us in search for dinner.
+We walked the length of the waterfront once more, taking in the enchanting sight till our hunger pangs sent us in search for dinner.

 To be honest, you won’t find the Singaporean variety of food in Greece.
 Some restaurants may have more than 20 items on the menu, but it’s still limited the usual Greek food like salads, roast or grilled meat, mezes and so on.
 Going against conventional wisdom, we settled for the least crowded restaurant and it exceeded our expectations.
 The little guy had to have his feta cheese fix.
 The most interesting dish I had that evening was something called stuffed mushroom.